ReasonInThinking/laravel-first-steps/README.md

 - **Views**: Clean templates using the **Blade** engine.
 - **Logic**: Passing data arrays and using `@foreach` loops.

-Everything is hand-coded to practice the fundamental "Route-to-View" flow.
+Just a simple project to practice the basics!